 Scottsdale resident Glenn Wood, an avid chess player who continues to play, recently had a series of matches with a local high school chess champion.
 Learn all about it here!

 Every hospice experience is unique, but all are based in dignity and quality of life.
-In this video three people, one hospice patient and two spouses, share their stories of how important hospice has been to them.
+In this video three people share their stories of how important hospice has been to them.

 Watch the short documentary Love Lives Here, which details how Silverado gives life to residents through our philosophy of love and recognizing the value of the human spirit.